-• In blockchain QA, how do you report bugs respectfully so devs don’t feel blamed?
+• As a blockchain QA, how do you report critical bugs without damaging your relationship with developers?

 Alex Chen